alis0nc/alis0nc.github.io/index.md

 ![Portrait by Meghann Pardee](images/ACkmPPbw250.jpg)

 Hi, I'm **Alison Chan**.
 I'm passionate about public transit, creating art, and shaping communities.
 I view technology not as an end in itself, but as a means to create and further community and make the world a better place.
-I currently live in the western suburbs of [Detroit](https://en.wikipedia.org/wiki/Detroit), but I'm planning to move to the city.
+I currently live in the western suburbs of [Detroit](https://en.wikipedia.org/wiki/Detroit), but I'm in process of moving to [Mexicantown](https://en.wikipedia.org/wiki/Mexicantown,_Detroit).

 ## Transit
 I'm currently in the process of mapping all the [Detroit Department of Transportation (DDOT)](http://detroitmi.gov/ddot) bus routes and stop locations for [OpenStreetMap](https://www.openstreetmap.org/).
 I'm also a member of [Motor City Freedom Riders](https://motorcityfreedomriders.org/) and [Transportation Riders United](http://www.detroittransit.org/), two organisations advocating for improved public transit in Southeastern Michigan.